fesanmar/Stilpy/docs/usage.rst

         ``datetime`` information.
 It can be a dictionary key or an index, depending on the collection.

-The rest of parameters are optionals, and we're not needing them at the moment.
+The rest of parameters are optionals, and we won't need them yet.

-Now we can call create the **TimeGaps** object, passing the arguments in
+Now we can call create the ``TimeGaps`` object, passing the arguments in
 order:

 >>> ti = TimeGaps(list_dict, 't_dt', 'start', 'end', 'dt')

 Now we have our iterator.
 Every item is a ``TimeInterval`` object with some attributes like ``start``, ``end``, ``duration`` and ``is_perfect``.
-You can add any other attribute to the ``TimeInterval`` objects, but we are going to see it later.
-Now we are just goint to print each element.
-But first we'll ask to our object for the sum or all their duration.
-At the same time, we'll pass an argumen that will be returned if **TimeGaps** is unable to make the sum because some interval hasn't a duration.
+You can add any other attribute to the ``TimeInterval`` objects, but we will see that later.
+Now we are just going to print each element.
+But first, we will ask for the sum of the durations of all its intervals.
+At the same time, we'll pass an argument that will be returned if ``TimeGaps`` is unable to make the sum because some interval hasn't a duration.
 By default ``None`` will be returned.

->>> ti.total_duration("there are some inperfect TimeInterval in your collection") 'there are some inperfect TimeInterval in your collection'
+>>> ti.total_duration("there are some imperfect TimeInterval in your collection") 'there are some imperfect TimeInterval in your collection'
 >>> for i in ti:
 ...     print(i)
 TimeInterval(start=datetime.datetime(2019, 12, 19, 9, 0), end='', duration='')